emilsolgaard1/pokemon-trainer/README.md

 Pokemon are added and removed to the user's collection via the user service.

 ### Trainer page
-The trainer page reuses the pokemon list component to display pokemons like on the catalogue page.
+The trainer page reuses the pokemon list component to display pokemons much alike the catalogue page.
 However on the trainer page only the pokemon in the user's collection are displayed.
-Pokemon can, similarly to the catalogue page, be removed from the user's collection via the favourite/collect button component.
+Pokemon can, similarly to the catalogue page, be removed from the user's collection via the embedded favourite/collect button component.